 This module aims to:

-- contextualise the evolution of new media and its perceived social purpose
+- contextualise the evolution of digital media and its perceived social purpose

-- critically assess how popular cultural practices are informed by changes in the commercial use of new media
+- critically assess how popular cultural practices are informed by changes in the commercial use of digital media

 Mass Communications Dissertation